 Support for current postgraduate students

-Regardless of whether you are an undergraduate or postgraduate student, you are welcome to use Edge Hill University Careers during your studies and for up to three years after you complete your course.
+If you are an undergraduate or postgraduate student, you are welcome to use Edge Hill University Careers during your studies and for up to three years after you complete your course.

 - Career development resources for PhD students